-The downside of HIIT is what makes it so effective — its intensity.
-It usually requires a high level of motivation to push through those high-intensity intervals, and many people don’t have the willpower for it.
+The downside of HIIT is what makes it so effective: its intensity.
+HIIT usually requires a high level of motivation to push through those high-intensity intervals, and many people don’t have the willpower for it.

 As a result, some people give up early and abandon HIIT, or they perform the exercises with less intensity, which significantly reduces the workout’s effectiveness.

-That’s why I was so excited when I stumbled across CAR.O.L — a new bike HIIT platform — which effectively reduces the workout to two 20-second bursts.
+That’s why I was so excited when I stumbled across CAROL, which effectively reduces the workout to two 20-second bursts.
 Everyone can push it for 20 seconds, even if you don’t have the strongest willpower when it comes fitness.

 There are numerous types of HIIT regimens that differ mostly in length, type of exercise and intensity.
 However, based on a study from 2016, there wasn’t a significant difference in outcome and benefits between them.

-Here are a few popular HIIT regimens that you might have heard about — each of them carry the name of their respective inventor: Peter Coe regimen, Tabata regimen, Gibala regimen, Zuniga regimen, and Vollaard regimen.
+Here are a few popular HIIT regimens that you might have heard about (each of which carries the name of its respective inventor): Peter Coe regimen, Tabata regimen, Gibala regimen, Zuniga regimen and Vollaard regimen.

 I won’t go into the details of these HIIT workouts, but if you’d like to learn more, just click on the respective links above.

-I’m not the most gifted handyman, but it took me less than 30 minutes to assemble my CAROL AI Bike.
-All the instructions are pretty straightforward and easy the follow, with one exception: I didn’t know how to attach the straps to the pedals, because that step wasn’t properly documented and I had never used them before.
+I’m not the most gifted handyman, but it took me less than 30 minutes to assemble my CAROL bike.
+All the instructions are pretty straightforward and easy the follow, with one exception: I didn’t know how to attach the straps to the pedals, because the toe cage assembly wasn’t properly documented and I had never used them before.